Skip to main content

 Delivery

 Your endpoint must use HTTPS and return a 2xx status within 4 seconds.
 Failed requests are retried with exponential backoff for up to 7 days.
 Delivery rows keep the latest status, error, and failed-response snippet.
 You can replay a delivery manually from the API.
 Sequenzy connects only to public HTTPS targets.
 Delivery workers resolve and validate the hostname before each attempt, then connect to that vetted address while preserving the original host for TLS and request verification.
 If an endpoint repeatedly fails, delivery pauses briefly for that endpoint so other webhook endpoints keep moving.
 Successful delivery resets the endpoint failure counter.
+Editing the endpoint URL, re-enabling the endpoint, sending a test event, or replaying a delivery also resets the stored failure state so you can verify a fixed receiver immediately.
 Create and manage endpoints with the webhooks API.